1.2.10 Energy supplement (ES) - description

 ES is non-taxable, and is not considered income for FA or income support purposes.

 ES rate during temporary absence from Australia

-ES is also only paid to an individual for the first 6 weeks of an overseas absence, or in respect of an FTB child for the first 6 weeks of the child's absence.
+ES is also only paid to an individual for the first 6 weeks of an absence from Australia (1.1.A.10), or in respect of an FTB child for the first 6 weeks of the child's absence unless an extension applies.

-Act reference: FAAct section 58A Election to receive ESs quarterly, section 31B ES (Part B), section 38AA ES (Part A-Method 1), section 38AF ES (Part A-Method 2), section 58(2) Annual rate of FTB to approved care organisation
+Act reference: FAAct section 58A Election to receive ESs quarterly, Schedule 1 clause 31B ES (Part B), Schedule 1 clause 38AA ES (Part A-Method 1), Schedule 1 clause 38AF ES (Part A-Method 2), section 58(2) Annual rate of FTB to approved care organisation

 FA(Admin)Act section 105B Review of instalment determination-taking account of ESs